thomass171/tcp-flightgear/README.md

 to gltf files during bundle building.
 Unfortunately the converter still has bugs, eg. some special ac features like two sided faces are not yet converted correctly.

+Even though converted to gltf, the bundle directory will still list the filename with suffix 'ac'.